 You don’t?
 And do you know that approximately 20,000 people per month search to learn how much Floyd Mayweather is worth?

 Saying that, I was a bit like that myself; except that I didn’t care much about other people’s wealth either.
 As you well know this disregard for money only led to a lot of debt and heartbreak.
-In fact, it pretty nearly brought John and me to a complete personal disaster.
+In fact, it nearly brought John and me to a complete money disaster.

 Your net worth, also known as net wealth, is the total amount of your assets (and possessions) minus your liabilities.

 When the value of your assets and possessions is higher than your liabilities, your net worth is positive; and this is very good news, indeed.
 The more positive your net worth is the more choices you have in your life.

 Oh, and remember how I told you that your cash flow is the most important number in personal finance?
 You can add your net worth as a very close second.